xmenbteam/ts-chess-engine/README-PART-2.md

 }
 ```

+- chess notation should be used as the request body positions.
 - think about what errors could occur for this request and how you might handle them.

 ### Hints